gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 ### SSH Flow
 0. Users should only get the RBAC permission to `create` / `update` `Bastion` resources for a namespace, if they should be allowed to SSH onto the shoot nodes in this namespace.
 1. User/`gardenctlv2` creates `Bastion` resource in garden cluster (see resource example below)
     - First, gardenctl would figure out the external IP.
-Either by calling an external service (gardenctl (v1) uses https://github.com/gardener/gardenctl/blob/master/pkg/cmd/miscellaneous.go#L226) or by calling a binary that prints the external IP(s) to stdt out.
+Either by calling an external service (gardenctl (v1) uses https://github.com/gardener/gardenctl/blob/master/pkg/cmd/miscellaneous.go#L226) or by calling a binary that prints the external IP(s) to stdout.
 The binary should be configurable.
 The result is set under `spec.clientIP`
     - the public PGP key of the user is set under `spec.publicKey`.
 The key that should be used needs to be configured beforehand by the user
     - The targeted shoot is set under `spec.shootRef`
 2. GAPI Admission Control for the `Bastion` resource in the garden cluster